Banner Image Source Original image held by the Harvard-Yenching Library

 • Ping-ti Ho, Studies on the Population of China, 1368–1953 (Cambridge, MA: Harvard University Press, 1959).

 • Ho Ping-ti [He Bingdi] 何炳棣, Ming chu yijiang renkou ji qi xiangguan wenti, 1368–1953 明初以降人口及其相关问题, 1368–1953, trans.
-Ge Jiangxiong 葛剑雄 (Beijing: Shenghuo-Dushu-Xinzhi Sanlian shudian, 1989).
+Ge Jianxiong 葛剑雄 (Beijing: Shenghuo-Dushu-Xinzhi Sanlian shudian, 1989).

 • Use Asian order for personal names (surname first) when referring to authors of works written in Chinese, Japanese, or Korean; and use English order for personal names (surname last) when referring to authors of English-language materials.

 • Capitalize each word of the English translations of Chinese institutions but not their pinyin names (per Wilkinson, p. xviii).
 Thus, 华东师范大学 is East China Normal University and Huadong shifan daxue.
 Also, when two proper names appear one after another, the second proper name starts with a capital letter.
-Thus 文淵閣四庫全書 is Wenyuan ge Siku quanshu (the Wenyuan ge edition of the Siku quanshu) and the Institute of History and Philology at the Academia Sinica is Zhongyang yanjiuyuan Lishi yuyan yanjiusuo 中央研究院歷史語言研究所.
+Thus, 文淵閣四庫全書 is Wenyuan ge Siku quanshu (the Wenyuan ge edition of the Siku quanshu) and the Institute of History and Philology at the Academia Sinica is Zhongyang yanjiuyuan Lishi yuyan yanjiusuo 中央研究院歷史語言研究所.

 • For Chinese, use pinyin throughout the manuscript (other than names as discussed above), following standard rules.
 Please note that hyphenation is rarely used in pinyin and that the pinyin for a single concept is spelled without spacing even if it uses two or more characters: quanguo 全国, yanjiushengyuan 研究生院.